Craft beer and Street Art in Kyiv

-Along with street art in Kyiv, craft beer in Kyiv has really taken off lately.
+Along with street art in Kyiv, craft beer has really taken off lately.
 There are craft beer pubs all over the city, and other pubs and bars either sell craft beer or brew their own.
 Ukraine is cheap for beer, one of the cheapest places in the world, and craft beer is pretty well-priced too.

 Combining the two, you can do a fun and slightly boozy craft beer and street art tour of Kyiv.
 It’s all self-guided.
 We’ll give you a route of some of the street art in Kyiv to see, with a few stops for some local Kyiv craft beer en route.

 Before you start, download the Kyivmural app onto your phone.
 It’s free and it includes a map of all the street art in Kyiv, with information on the artists and the meaning of the art.